thealk/personal_website/content/home/teaching.md

 ## As course instructor
 **University at Buffalo**

-- CDS 288: Anatomy and Physiology of the Speech Mechanism (Fall 2019)
+- CDS 288: Anatomy and Physiology of the Speech Mechanism (Fall 2019, 2020)
+- CDS 640: Motor Speech Disorders (Fall 2020)

 ## As teaching assistant
 **Western University**